Office of Student Financial Aid

 Financial aid is provided to supplement the amount the student and parents can contribute toward the costs of the student’s education.
 The federal government and UNCSA believe the primary responsibility for paying for education rests with the student and their parents, who are expected to meet as much of the cost as possible.

 Undergraduate students wishing to be considered for financial aid should complete and submit the Free Application for Federal Student Aid (FAFSA).
 Priority consideration will be given to students whose FAFSA applications are received at the Central Processing Service (CPS) by the first day of February.
-Students who submit applications after the priority deadline will be considered as funds permit.
+Students who submit applications after the priority date will be considered as funds permit.

 Note: Students wishing to be considered for need-based financial aid must submit a FAFSA each year.

-North Carolina residents who wish to be considered for the UNC Need-Based Grant and the NC Education Lottery Scholarship should have their FAFSA filed no later than February 15.
-Out-of-state students who are interested in receiving funds through their state grant program should be aware of their state aid deadlines; these dates are provided at https://studentaid.ed.gov/sa/fafsa#deadlines.
+North Carolina residents who wish to be considered for the UNC Need-Based Grant and the NC Education Lottery Scholarship should have their FAFSA filed as soon as possible.
+Out-of-state students who are interested in receiving funds through their state grant program should be aware of their state aid deadlines; these dates are provided at https://studentaid.gov/apply-for-aid/fafsa/fafsa-deadlines.

 The financial aid program at UNCSA offers federal and state grants, loans, employment (Federal Work Study), and scholarships.
 Financial aid is awarded on the basis of a student’s “Expected Family Contribution” (from the FAFSA calculation) and demonstrated need.
 Demonstrated need is determined by subtracting the Expected Family Contribution or “EFC” from the “Cost of Attendance” or Financial Aid Budget (a budget determined by the institution, according to federal guidelines).
-A student who demonstrates financial need and applies in a timely manner can expect to receive a financial aid award from UNCSA, which may include funds from one or more of the following sources.
+A student who demonstrates financial need and applies in a timely manner can expect to receive a financial aid package from UNCSA, which may include funds from one or more of the following sources.